adamxrvn/graphviz_windows_macos/README.md

 include_directories("${GRAPHVIZ_DIR}/include/graphviz")
 ```
 ---
-You will end up with a CMake file like this
+You will end up with a CMake file similar to this

 ![CMakeLists](pictures/g_1.png "CMakeLists")
 ### Application